alexshadley/Spruce/README.md

   to destrucure ADTs and use the contents
 * List Comprehensions: I love how quickly I can transform thought to logic with Python's list comprehensions.
-* JS as a Compile Target: a number of languages, for instance Elm and ReasonML use JS as their primary compile target, which these days is actually very pragmatic.
+* JS as a Compile Target: a number of languages, for instance Elm and ReasonML, use JS as their primary compile target, which these days is actually very pragmatic.
 JS runs everywhere: browsers, servers, desktop applications, phones, plus it allows the language to leverage highly optimized JS runtimes (A.K.A.
 I'm lazy and don't want to write the Garbage Collector)

 ### Why?